 The region, as ever, represents the riskiest component of international equity and we remain slightly underweight our PIMFA benchmarks across all risk levels.

-April provided some respite for UK investors as the FTSE 100, FTSE 250 and FTSE All Share Indices returned 3.9%, 9.2% and 4.9% respectively.
+April provided some respite for UK investors as the UK top 100 companies, UK top 250 shares and UK All Share Indices returned 3.9%, 9.2% and 4.9% respectively.
 Healthcare and Consumer Staples were the biggest contributors to the main markets gain, whilst unsurprisingly the Energy sector was the largest detractor as oil prices capitulated over the period.
 Sterling continued to rebound from March’s 35 year low as it appreciated 1.40% against the US dollar.

 The UK Manufacturing PMI recorded its steepest contraction on record falling to 32.6 from the previous figure of 47.8.
 There were record falls in new orders, output, employment and new exports.
 COVID-19 was cited as the single biggest factor to the declines with consequences ranging from staff shortages, weakened demand and in some cases companies shutting their doors.
 Tightened border controls and a reduction in global freight pushed vendor delivery times out to the greatest extent on record.
 Confidence across the sector was slightly up, with business indicating that any easing of restrictions may help to restart global economic activity.

 The national lockdown on non-essential services brought the housing market to a halt in April.
 An estimated £82bn worth of housing transactions were put on hold in what is usually one of the busiest times of the year for the property market.
 Agreed sales stood at a tenth of the normal level in a period known in the trade as the “Spring Bounce”.
 Zoopla, the online property portal, expects the total level of completed sales this year to be half that of 2019.